Current Research in Jennifer Wang's Laboratory

 Type 1 Diabetes Research

-Dr. Wang’s ongoing research involves the study of human islets as well as rodent models to identify autoimmune and inflammatory pathways which could potentially be blocked to prevent disease development.
+Dr. Wang’s ongoing research involves the study of human islets as well as rodent models to identify autoimmune and inflammatory pathways that could potentially be blocked to prevent disease development.

 Type 1 diabetes (T1D) is caused by insulin deficiency resulting from the destruction of insulin-producing pancreatic beta cells.
-NIH-funded research in Dr. Wang's lab is investigating how viral infection may trigger T1D.
-Using primary human islets, both in vitro or engrafted in mice in vivo, as well as rat models of diabetes, our research is looking at relationships between infection, innate immunity, inflammation and islet function.
+Breakthrough T1D-funded research in Dr. Wang's lab is investigating how viral infection may trigger T1D.
+Using primary and stem-cell derived human islets, both in vitro or engrafted in mice in vivo, as well as rat models of diabetes, our research is looking at relationships between infection, innate immunity, inflammation, and islet function.

 Respiratory Virus Research

 Influenza A virus (IAV) causes a highly contagious acute respiratory illness that is responsible for significant morbidity and mortality in humans.
 IAV causes both seasonal epidemics and worldwide pandemics.
-Our current research, funded by DARPA and the Department of Defense, studies immune responses during infection with influenza IAV or SARS-CoV-2.
+Our current research, funded by the Department of Defense, studies immune responses during infection with influenza IAV, respiratory syncytial virus, or SARS-CoV-2.
 We're actively engaged in human clinical studies to prevent and treat human respiratory viruses.